“Best Legal Solutions for your Business”

 The import/export business activity is not restricted for foreigners in Thailand as per the Foreign Business Act of 1999.

-Our legal shall further advice you about the requirements to apply import license for your company depending of the products to be imported to Thailand.
+Our legal advisor shall further advice you about the requirements to apply import license for your company depending of the products to be imported to Thailand.

 The Thai Food and Drug Administration (FDA) is responsible for the protection of the consumer’s health and is the department in charge to approve the importation into Thailand of the following kind of products: